-Queen’s is utilizing an innovative “hub and spoke” model, which complements our central counselling service with outreach counsellors who are based in various faculties and buildings across campus.
+Queen’s is expanding our “hub and spoke” model, which complements our central counselling service with outreach counsellors who are based in various faculties and buildings across campus.
 They provide individual counselling services and group programming, including workshops and consultations with faculty and staff to ensure students in distress receive effective referrals.

-Having counselors co-located with other faculty-based services provides students with an option to seek help in a familiar environment and to tailor programs to address specific circumstances within a faculty.
+Having counselors co-located with other faculty-based services provides students with an option to seek help in a familiar environment and an opportunity to tailor support programs and services to address specific circumstances within a faculty.

 Our plan to evaluate and share best practices from this project will ensure that other institutions also benefit from this work.

 Queen’s has introduced an academic and learning support program to target students who are struggling academically, in their first year.

 Bounce Back matches trained upper-year facilitators with first-year participants to help them reflect on their first weeks at Queen’s, explore stressors and coping skills, assess their study skills, set goals and develop strategies to achieve those goals, develop learning strategies and an individual learning plan, and refer them, as needed, to on-campus support services.

 This year, the program is expanding to the Faculty of Arts & Science, the Faculty Engineering & Applied Science, Commerce, Nursing, and Athletics.
 Ongoing funding is needed to sustain the program.